Parkinson’s Care and Support UK are launching the very first mental health support hub specifically for people affected by Parkinson’s.

 - Parkinson’s ACT (Acceptance and Commitment Therapy)– a self -referred service for people with Parkinson’s who may be struggling to accept their diagnosis.
 This service is particularly useful for newly diagnosed and those with YOPD.

-- Parkinson’s Bereavement Support Line – a support line for family carers whose loved one is coming towards the end of their life or for those who have lost a loved one with Parkinson’s.
+- Parkinson’s End of Life and Bereavement Support Line – a support line for family carers whose loved one is coming towards the end of their life or for those who have lost a loved one with Parkinson’s.
 Grief is a natural process, but it can be devastating.
 We are here to support you before and after the death of someone close.

 - Parkinson’s Befriending and Companionship Network – a service designed to reduce isolation and loneliness for people living with Parkinson’s through peer support and visiting care.